RajeshKumarBaral23/NEWS-mern-full-stack/README.md

 # NEWS-mern-full-stack
-Express Server Setup: Configured the Express server with middleware like helmet, cors, and custom error handling for secure and structured request handling.

-MongoDB Integration: Connected the backend to MongoDB using Mongoose, ensuring the database was set up and ready for use.

-Sample API Implementation: Created a sample /api/news route that returns mock news data as a proof of concept for the application.

-Static File Hosting: Configured static file serving using express.static for potential frontend integration.

-Request Logging: Integrated a logging system to monitor requests and errors, aiding in debugging and performance tracking.

-CORS Management: Defined allowed origins for CORS, ensuring secure cross-origin resource sharing for the React frontend.

-Error Handling: Added structured error handling middleware for 404 and other server errors, improving API robustness.

-Rate Limiting: Implemented rate limiting with a limiter to protect the server from potential abuse or overuse.
+Week 1 Updates:

+This week, the backend for the project was set up using Express and MongoDB.
+A sample /api/news route was created to return mock news data.
+Basic security was implemented with Helmet and CORS, and request logging was configured for easier debugging.
+Static file hosting was also set up for future frontend integration.
+MongoDB was connected for data storage, and error handling was put in place to manage 404 and other server errors.
+Rate limiting was considered but will be reintroduced in future updates.
+Expect more features and data integration in the coming weeks.